Beyond the Lascar Group: The core space

 \eprf

+Note that the $\psi_m$ define the same relation on $S(N)$ and on any retract, notably any copy $J$ of $\CU$.
+We will refer to the relation they define on any model of $\CT$ as the Lascar neighbor relation, and denote it by $\Sh$.
+Later we will use the same symbol on $\CU$ and on $Aut(\CU)$ and $Aut(\CU)/\fg$; when the need arises to clarify, we will use a supersript, such as $\Sh^{\CU}$.

-\ssec{Automorphisms of models and automorphisms of the core} In this section, $M,N$ will denote orbit-bounded (local) models of $T$.
+\ssec{Automorphisms of models and pattern automorphisms} In this section, $M,N$ will denote orbit-bounded (local) models of $T$.
 We say that a subset $W$ of $Aut(M)$ is {\em bounded} if for some $a \in D(M)$, $Wa :=\{w(a): w \in W \}$ is contained in a $d_m$-ball of finite radius.
 Equivalently, for {\em all} $a \in D(M)$, $Wa$ has finite radius. (\defref{groupdefs} \ref{bounded}.)

 By \lemref{LSdef} (1), $\Sh$ is defined by a conjunction $\Psi$ of atomic sentences in any $S(N)$, $N$ an orbit-bounded model of $T$.
 We define $\Sh$ by the same formula on $\CU$.
 Since $\CU$ embeds into $S(N)$, this does not depend on the choice of $\Psi$.